Scared Stiff (1953 film): Production

 The team's ninth picture, Scared Stiff is a remake of Paramount's previous effort, The Ghost Breakers, a 1940 "scare comedy" starring Bob Hope and Paulette Goddard, also directed by George Marshall.
-The property had proven successful for Paramount in decades past including two versions in the silent era: The Ghost Breaker (1914) directed by Cecil B. DeMille and it's remake The Ghost Breaker (1922) directed by Alf Green and starring Wallace Reid.
+The property had proven successful for Paramount in decades past including two versions in the silent era: The Ghost Breaker (1914) directed by Cecil B. DeMille and its remake The Ghost Breaker (1922) directed by Alf Green and starring Wallace Reid.

 Martin and Lewis had a cameo in Hope and Bing Crosby's Road to Bali the previous year as part of a "comedy trade" between the two teams.
 In turn, Hope and Crosby appear for a cameo in Scared Stiff.
 Both shared a common producer, Cy Howard, who produced Martin and Lewis' first two My Friend Irma pictures and That's My Boy.
 A few years later, Martin and Frank Sinatra appeared in the final scene of the final Hope and Crosby road picture, Road to Hong Kong.

 According to Lewis, both he and Martin were against making the picture, as they found the original to be satisfactory.
 However, because the film was a Paramount property that producer Hal B. Wallis felt was one that could be successful in the comedy team's hands, he held the two to their contract for the film.

 Scared Stiff was filmed from June 2 through July 17, 1952.
 It was the first of the team's films available in 3-track, stereophonic sound.
 Some reviews at the time commented on the soundtrack's use of stereo to enhance gag sequences.
 The stereo tracks for this film are now considered lost.
 As with most films of the team's work, it garnered a re-release in 1958 on a double bill with another Martin and Lewis picture, Jumping Jacks.

 Norman Lear was credited with "additional dialogue".
 It was his first writing credit on a Hollywood film.

 Scared Stiff turned out to be the last film for Carmen Miranda who died two years later, shortly after completing an episode of The Jimmy Durante Show on TV.
 In the film, Jerry Lewis impersonates Miranda and lip syncs one of her signature numbers, "Mamãe Eu Quero".